rigo-ptz/CareMeDoc/README.md

 Android application for doctors.
 It presents mobile office for cardiologists.

 App provides such functions as:
-* Viewing list of pacients
+* Viewing list of patients
-* Viewing pacient info
+* Viewing patient info
   * medical card
   * ECG